wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab7_Email_Advanced.md

 <br/>

 - The smartsheet grid was created.
 And Columns’ ID were collected through API (we will need it for the API request when we will be adding a new row).
-Make sure that you have an access to the [smartsheet table](https://app.smartsheet.com/sheets/mGxggWGV8qcxmxvgcvRmfjxqfhcCFwGg4RHmQP71?view=grid){:target="_blank"}.

 <img align="middle" src="images/Lab7_smartsheet2.png" width="1000" />
 <br/>